hacdias/hacdias.com/content/posts/2023/12/05/koln-christmas-markets/index.md

 ---
 title: Visiting Köln's Christmas Markets
 date: 2023-12-05T13:05:34.717151568+01:00
-coverImage: cdn:/2023-12-koln-rudolfplatz
 categories:
   - articles
+coverImage: cdn:/2023-12-koln-rudolfplatz
+syndication:
+  - https://fosstodon.org/@hacdias/111527722896952176
 tags:
+  - christmas
   - travel
-syndication:
-  - https://fosstodon.org/@hacdias/111527722896952176
 ---

 Last year, Chris and I visited Aachen's Christmas market and I [wrote](/2022/12/22/aachen-weihnachtsmarkt/) a bit about it.
 In the article, I mentioned I was looking forward to similar adventures.
 Well, it has happened!
 Last weekend, we went to Köln to visit some of its Christmas markets, and it was amazing!